dantleech/blog/content/posts/2024-09-29-phpbench-xdebug-profile.md

 - Run `xdebug:profile` command again (the filename stays the same!).
 - Hit **reload** in KCacheGrind (`File > Reload`).

+{{< callout >}}
+For me the biggest benefit to using PHPBench here is being able to _isolate_ the issue and quickly re-profile after making a change.
+The alternative approach is often capturing the profile for a web request (which is more tedious by one one order of magnitude).
+{{</ callout >}}

 ## Confirming the results

-The Xdebug profiler is _intrusive_ and will have a not-nececessarily relative impact on performance.
+The Xdebug profiler is _intrusive_ and will have a not-nececessarily-relative impact on performance.

 Once I'm done profiling I do another round of `--tag=before` and `--ref=before` to see if I **really** improved things.